Derpford/laser-justice/readme.md

 ## ITEMS
 COINS - Grant you varying amounts of POINTS.
 Stack up a high MULTIPLIER by killing monsters without taking hits, and make those points go even further beyond!
 UPGRADE TOKENS - Every 200 UPGRADE TOKENS grants you a new weapon!
-HEALTH - Collect HEALTH pickups to not die.
+HEALTH - Collect HEALTH pickups to keep your HEALTH BONUS up.
+You cannot die, but you do get bonus points for being healthy!
 SHIELD TOKENS - SHIELD TOKENS not only protect you from damage, they also stop your multiplier from going down!
 Every 10 SHIELD TOKENS blocks 1 attack.